 Welcome to Coeur d'Alene Public Schools!

-Situated along Lake Coeur d'Alene and extending across much of Kootenai County in North Idaho, Coeur d'Alene Public Schools is an education leader, promoting opportunities for innovation in learning and inspiring excellence in everyone.
+Situated along Lake Coeur d'Alene and extending across much of Kootenai County in North Idaho, Coeur d'Alene Public Schools is an education leader.
 It is our vision to promote opportunities for innovation in learning and inspire excellence in everyone.

 Our mission statement: We invest in each student to prepare, challenge and advance well-educated, resilient and future-ready citizens.
 We currently are developing a new Strategic Plan for the District.
 You can learn more about that here.